jamebus/pagpapanatili/messages/storage-authentication-configuration-has-profiles.md

 # Authenticate with your storage bucket

-Credentials are stored in *profiles*.
+Credentials used to connect to your bucket are stored in *profiles*.
 If you have a profile already set up, you can choose that.
 Otherwise, create a new one.